2017–18 NAHL season: Brown Bears saved

-Due to a persistent economic in Alaska, the Kenai River Brown Bears announced that they would either be folding or relocating in 2017.
-After the team filed for dormancy after the '17 season, a Fundraising effort was held that eventually raised $300,000 as well as secure 300 season ticket applications.
-By April 17, the team received approval from the NAHL to reactivate in time to participate this season.
+Due to a persistent economic challenges in Alaska, the Kenai River Brown Bears announced that they would either be folding or relocating in 2017.
+After the team filed for dormancy after the '17 season, a fundraising effort was held that eventually raised $300,000 as well as secured 300 season ticket applications.
+By April 17, the team received approval from the NAHL to reactivate in time to compete in this season.

 Regular season

 The standings at the end of the regular season were as follows: